-Traditions are a tough nut to crack and they are difficult to go against.
-But, to the pleasant surprise of all the youth of Pakistan and all the people who are single and of age to get married, Pakistani traditions regarding marriage are changing.
+Traditions are a tough nut to crack, and they are challenging to go against.
+But, to the pleasant surprise of all the youth of Pakistan and all the single people and age to get married, Pakistani traditions regarding marriage are changing.
 Even though the progress is slow, but there is progress nonetheless.
-Especially because of the following reasons:
+Mainly because of the following reasons:

-- From Joint to Nuclear Families: As the joint family system is being replaced by nuclear families, the closeness and the level of comfort between the partners is increasing.
+- From Joint to Nuclear Families: As nuclear families are replacing the joint family system, the closeness and comfort level between the partners are increasing.
 They have ample space to talk and strengthen their relationships.
-In a joint system, the partners spent very few hours together because of lack of space due to a large number of members of the family.
+In a joint family system, the partners spent very few hours together because of lack of space due to many family members.
 This acted as a bottleneck in removing communication gap between the couple.